 The following are suitable for most applications.
-If you need a different file type, contact The Communications Team.
+If you need a different file type, contact Trevor Hawks.

 Wordmark with Department Designation

 The following are suitable for most applications.
-If you need a different file type or require a wordmark for a unit other than one of the four departments, contact The Communications Team.
+If you need a different file type or require a wordmark for a unit other than one of the four departments, contact Trevor Hawks.